An-Chnanwoo/23-react1/README.md

     document.getElementById('root')
     );

-// If you want to start measuring performance in your app, pass a function<br>
+    // If you want to start measuring performance in your app, pass a function
-// to log results (for example: reportWebVitals(console.log))<br>
+    // to log results (for example: reportWebVitals(console.log))
     // or send to an analytics endpoint.
-Learn more: https://bit.ly/CRA-vitals<br>
+Learn more: https://bit.ly/CRA-vitals reportWebVitals();
-reportWebVitals();

 export default Library;